 \subsection*{Musculoskeletal Model}

-The exoskeletons have been studied through musculoskeletal simulations by conducting the simulations of the seven subjects walking normally and while carrying a 38kg load on the torso at their chosen speed.
-The data that has been used in this study was experimentally collected and processed by Dembia et.al. \cite{93} and their experimental protocol was approved by the Stanford University Institutional Review Board \cite{93}.\\
+The exoskeletons were studied through musculoskeletal simulations by conducting the simulations of seven subjects walking normally and while carrying a 38kg load on the torso at their chosen speed.
+The data used in this study was experimentally collected and processed by Dembia et.al. \cite{93}, and their experimental protocol was approved by the Stanford University Institutional Review Board \cite{93}.\\

-The musculoskeletal model used in the simulations, which was the same with the model used by dembia et al. \cite{93}, was a three-dimensional model developed by Rajagopal et al. \cite{130} with 39 degrees of freedom where the lower limbs were actuated using 80 massless musculotendon actuators, and the upper limb actuated by 17 torque actuators\cite{130}. \\
+The musculoskeletal model used in the simulations, which was the same as the model used by Dembia et al. \cite{93}, was a three-dimensional model developed by Rajagopal et al. \cite{130} with 39 degrees of freedom in which the lower limbs were actuated using 80 massless musculotendon actuators, and the upper limb was actuated by 17 torque actuators\cite{130}. \\

 This three-dimensional musculoskeletal model was adapted by locking some unnecessary degrees of freedom for both normal walking and walking with a heavy load scenarios and modeling the extra load on the torso of the musculoskeletal model for the walking with heavy load condition \cite{93}.\\

-Since this research was built upon the study performed by Dembia et al., we will follow the similar terminologies in most of the cases to avoid any confusion for the readers.
-Therefore, the \textit{loaded} condition will refer to the subjects walking while carrying the 38Kg load on their torso while the \textit{noload} condition will reference the subjects walking without any extra load at their self chosen speed.
+Since this research was built upon the study performed by Dembia et al., we followed similar terminologies in most of the cases to avoid any confusion.
+Therefore, the \textit{loaded} condition refers to subjects walking while carrying a 38Kg load on their torso while the \textit{noload} condition references subjects walking without any extra load at their chosen speed.

 \subsection*{Simulation Procedure}

-The first step of conducting the simulations for each subject is scaling the generic dynamic model to acquire a musculoskeletal model matching with the anthropometry of each subject which was performed using OpenSim Scale Tool, and the maximum isometric forces of the muscles were scaled according to the mass and height of each subject \cite{93}.
-After obtaining the scaled model for each subject, inverse kinematics for each subject was computed using OpenSim Inverse Kinematics Tool and the motion capture data collected experimentally to obtain the angle trajectories of joints.\\
+The first step of conducting the simulations for each subject is scaling the generic dynamic model to acquire a musculoskeletal model matching the anthropometry of each subject, which was performed using OpenSim Scale Tool, and the maximum isometric forces of the muscles were scaled according to the mass and height of each subject \cite{93}.
+After obtaining the scaled model for each subject, inverse kinematics for each subject was computed using OpenSim Inverse Kinematics Tool and the motion capture data was collected experimentally to obtain the angle trajectories of joints.\\

-On the next stage of the simulation workflow, the scaled model, inverse kinematics, and ground reaction forces were employed to run the RRA algorithm\cite{103}.
-The RRA algorithm reduces the incompatibility of experimental data, including ground reaction forces and trace data and the musculoskeletal model, by slightly adjusting inertial properties and kinematics.
-Then adjusted model and kinematics generated by RRA were employed to perform muscle driven simulations using Computed muscle control algorithm in OpenSim\cite{104}.\\
+At the next stage of the simulation workflow, the scaled model, inverse kinematics, and ground reaction forces were employed to run the RRA algorithm\cite{103}.
+The RRA algorithm reduces the incompatibility of experimental data, including ground reaction forces and trace data, and the musculoskeletal model by slightly adjusting inertial properties and kinematics.
+The adjusted model and kinematics generated by RRA were then employed to perform muscle driven simulations using a computed muscle control algorithm in OpenSim\cite{104}.\\

-Computed Muscle Control (CMC) algorithm simulates the muscle recruitment of the subject by resolving muscle redundancy problem using static optimization to find the required muscle excitations to track the adjusted kinematics.
-The CMC simulations output were then used to run the analysis tool of OpenSim to compute subjects metabolic power consumption, muscles moment, and joint reaction forces.\\
+The computed muscle control (CMC) algorithm simulates the muscle recruitment of the subject by resolving the muscle redundancy problem using static optimization to find the required muscle excitations to track the adjusted kinematics.
+The CMC simulation output was then used to run the analysis tool of OpenSim to compute the subject’s metabolic power consumption, muscle moments, and joint reaction forces.\\

 {figure}

 The OpenSim computed muscles control algorithm solves the muscle redundancy problem to track experimentally measured motion using effort-based objective, as represented in Eqn.\eqref{Eqn_CMC_Objective}.
-This objective function was optimized to obtain a set of muscle excitations to track measured motions and forces within a specified tolerance at each time step during the motion of interest using static optimization method\cite{92}.
-Therefore, the kinematics and dynamics of the subject will remain consistent during the simulations and any additional mass and inertia on the subject that has not been captured by experiments will cause a systematic error on the results.\\
+This objective function was optimized to obtain a set of muscle excitations to track measured motions and forces within a specified tolerance at each time step during the motion of interest using a static optimization method\cite{92}.
+Therefore, the kinematics and dynamics of the subject remain consistent during the simulations, and any additional mass and inertia on the subject that has not been captured by experiments will cause a systematic error in the results.\\

 {equation}